-3 and support of the NWRS Leadership Team.
-The team is established to provide
+- regional input on issues of national importance, to advise the Chief, FMB, and - 5 provide leadership, coordination, and guidance in the development and - 6 implementation of a safe and effective fire management program within the - 7 Service.
+The team serves as a national clearing house, provides discussion of - 8 wildland fire management issues, and recommends actions to improve

-4 regional input on issues of national importance, to advise the Chief, Fire
+9 coordination and integration of regional fire management activities into national10 direction.
+The team will be responsible for the following:

-- 5 Management Branch, and provide leadership, coordination, and guidance in the - 6 development and implementation of a safe and effective fire management - 7 program within the Service.
-The team serves as a national clearing house, - 8 provides discussion of wildland fire management issues, and recommends - 9 actions to improve coordination and integration of regional fire management - 10 activities into national direction.
-The team will be responsible for the following: - Provide leadership, coordination, and guidance for the Wildland Fire Management Program. - 13 Identify potential fire management issues and recommend strategies that - 14 will enhance the Service's ability to safely and effectively manage fire on - 15 Service lands.
+- Provide leadership, coordination, and guidance for the Service's fire management program. - 13 Identify potential fire management issues, and recommend strategies that - 14 will enhance the Service's ability to safely and effectively manage fire on - 15 Service lands.

-- Develop and recommend common guidance and business rules as needed to - manage fire management activities while recognizing individual regionalneeds. - Provide a forum for the exchange of ideas, best management practices, and lessons learned relating to Service fire management activities. - Provide a forum to discuss budget methodology applications that are - 7 consistent with appropriation language authority as well as providing for the - 8 collaboration and coordination within FWS and with our interagency - 9 partners. - 10 Form task groups, working teams, or other collections of subject matter - 11 experts as needed to deal with specific tasks or long-term issues.
-These - 12 groups or teams will each have a leader who usually works in the subject - matter area with members assigned who may have the subject area as a - 14 collateral duty.
-They will have representation from across the Service and - 15 will provide guidance or operational recommendations to the NFLT.
+- Develop and recommend common guidance and business rules as needed to - manage fire management activities while recognizing individual regional needs. - Provide a forum for the exchange of ideas, best management practices, and lessons learned relating to Service fire management activities. - Provide a forum to discuss budget methodology applications that are - consistent with appropriation language authority as well as providing for the - 8 collaboration and coordination within FWS and with our interagency - 9 partners. - 10 Form task groups, working teams, or other collections of subject matter - experts as needed to deal with specific tasks or long-term issues.
+These - 12 groups or teams will each have a leader who usually works in the subject - 13 matter area with members assigned who may have the subject area as a - collateral duty.
+They will have representation from across the Service, and - 15 will provide guidance or operational recommendations to the NFLT.

-16 Line Officer Team
+16 Line Officer Team (LOT)

-- 17 The line officer team (LOT) consists of representatives from each region and - 18 each level of the NWRS with primary responsibilities to advise and promote a - 19 safe, effective, and integrated fire management program in the NWRS.
+- 17 The line officer team (LOT) consists of representatives from each Region and - 18 each level of the National Wildlife Refuge System (NWRS).
+Their primary - 19 responsibility is to advise and promote a safe, effective and integrated fire - 20 management program in the NWRS.

-20 Delegation of Authority
+21 Delegation of Authority

-21 Regional Fire Management Coordinator
+22 Regional Fire Management Coordinator

-- 22 In order to effectively perform their duties, the regional director will delegate - 23 certain authorities to the Regional Fire Management Coordinator (RFMC).
-This - 24 delegation is normally placed in the regional office supplement to agency - 25 manuals.
-This delegation of authority should include: - 26 Serve as the regional director's authorized representative on geographic - area coordination groups, including MAC groups. - Coordinate and establish priorities on uncommitted fire suppression resources during periods of shortages. - 30 Coordinate logistics and suppression operations regionwide. - Relocate agency wildland fire resources within the region based on relative fire potential/activity. - 33 Correct unsafe wildland fire activities. - 34 Enter into agreements to provide for the management, fiscal, and - 35 operational functions of combined agency operated facilities. - 36 Suspend prescribed fire activities when warranted. - 37 Give authorization to hire emergency firefighters (EFF) in accordance with - the DOI Administratively Determined (AD) Pay Plan for EmergencyWorkers. - 40 Approve short-term fire severity funding expenditures not to exceed the - 41 region's annual authority.
+- In order to effectively perform their duties, an RFMC must have certain - authorities delegated from the regional director.
+This delegation is normally - 25 placed in the regional office supplement to agency manuals.
+This delegation of 26 authority should include: - Serve as the regional director's authorized representative on geographic area coordination groups, including MAC groups. - 29 Coordinate and establish priorities on uncommitted fire suppression - 30 resources during periods of shortages. - Coordinate logistics and suppression operations region-wide. - Relocate agency wildland fire resources within the region based on relative fire potential/activity. - Correct unsafe wildland fire activities. - 35 Enter into agreements to provide for the management, fiscal, and - operational functions of combined agency operated facilities. - Suspend prescribed fire activities when warranted. - Give authorization to hire emergency firefighters (EFF) in accordance with the DOI AD Pay Plan for Emergency Workers. - 40 Approve short-term fire severity funding expenditures not to exceed the - 41 region's annual authority.

-1 Zone Fire Management Officer
+1 Zone Fire Management Officer (ZFMO)

-- 2 In order to effectively perform their duties, the zone fire management officer - 3 (ZFMO) will have the delegated authority outlining the operational and - 4 administrative fire management duties.
-All unit AADMs within a zone will sign - 5 a zone and/or refuge fire management delegation.
-A sample delegation of - 6 authority can be found in appendix C.
+- 2 In order to effectively perform their duties, the ZFMO will receive a delegation - of authority outlining the operational and administrative fire management duties. - 4 All unit agency administrators within a zone will sign a zone and/or refuge fire - management delegation.
+A sample delegation of authority can be found in - 6 appendix C.

-7 Inter-Refuge Agreements
+7 Inter-refuge Agreements